Skip to main content

 Miners are the people running the warehouses full of specialized computers (ASICs) that secure the bitcoin network.
 And unlike other buyers, miners cannot afford to "HODL" (never sell) their Bitcoin.
 They have massive real-world bills to pay.

-Based on detailed mining cost analysis from late 2024 and early 2025, here is the breakdown of what happens to your $100,000 the moment it reaches the miner's bank account.
+Based on detailed mining cost analysis from late 2024 and early 2025, here is the breakdown of what happens to your money the moment it reaches the miner's bank account.

 Bitcoin mining is an energy-intensive competition.
 To "win" new Bitcoins, miners must run powerful computers 24/7.
 This requires colossal amounts of electricity.
 Consequently, the annual electricity consumption of the bitcoin mining network exceeds that of most nations.

-For every single Bitcoin mined, an average miner spends between $40,000 and $60,000 just on immediate electricity and operational cash costs.
-This can be as low as $26,000 for miners with access to cheapest electricity, and as high as $84,000 for miners paying higher electricity bills.
+When BTC price was 100,000, for every single Bitcoin mined, an average miner spent between $40,000 and $60,000 just on immediate electricity and operational cash costs.
+This was low as $26,000 for miners with access to cheapest electricity, and as high as $84,000 for miners paying higher bills.

 This is the hidden cost most investors miss.
 Bitcoin mining uses specialized chips called ASICs.
 These machines do nothing but mine Bitcoin.

 Because the competition is so fierce, mining hardware becomes obsolete incredibly fast—often within 1.5 to 2 years.
 This means, miners must buy new machines roughly every 2 years to remain competent.
-This "depreciation" represents a real economic cost of another $30,000 to $40,000 per Bitcoin.
+This "depreciation" represents an additional real economic cost.
+When the average Bitcoin price was $100,000, the deprecation costs were $30,000 to $40,000 per Bitcoin.

 Let’s do the math.

-Result: On average, 85% of the $100,000 you invested has effectively evaporated.
+Result: On average, 85% of your investment has effectively evaporated.
 It wasn't invested in a productive asset.
 It was consumed just to keep the machines running in a mining farm.

 This reveals the fundamental truth: